kinnison/infrafish-mailconfig/USING.md

     "automation": {
       "kind": "login"
     }
+    "zombie": {
+      "kind": "bouncer",
+      "reason": "Sadly the zombie is predeceased."
     }
+    "toilet": {
+      "kind": "blackhole",
+      "reason": "I want to flush emails away"
     }
+  }
+}
 ```

-This shows the three kinds of entries currently supported.
+This shows the five kinds of entries currently supported.

 - Aliases expand into their given expansion - comma-separated entries which
   will be qualified by the domain name if no `@` is present.